Space.com on MSN

 Live Science on MSN

-James Webb telescope spots 'monster stars' leaking nitrogen in the early universe — and they could help solve a major mystery
+James Webb telescope reveals sharpest-ever look at the edge of a black hole — and it could solve a major galactic mystery

 Some results have been hidden because they may be inaccessible to you